camaechi/RestaurantManagement/README.md

 # RestaurantManagement
-A Restaurant Management System created with Swing on the Netbeans platform.
+A Restaurant Management System created with Swing on the Netbeans platform